vibek44/book-library-frontend/README.md

 -data is fetcheced using useQuery hook, changes to remote data are done using mutation.
 -queries are created accordingly to get required data only
-- data that are fetched is saved in cache (InMemoryCache)
+- data that are fetched is saved in cache (InMemoryCache) -subscription needs to be used only when
+1 small, incremental changes to objects
+2low latency real time update eg chat app